Many anglers consider a reel to be the least important component of their fly fishing gear.

 Multiplying reels, by contrast, employ an elaborate network of gears to create two or more revolutions in the spool for every full turn of the handle.

-The third style of reel, automatic retrieval reels, works in an entirely different manner.
-These reels store tension as the line is fed out.
-When it is time to retrieve the line, a trigger releases the safety catch allowing the spool to spin back rapidly; pulling in the line that is out in the water.
+Automatic retrieval reels work in an entirely different manner.
+They store tension as the line is fed out.
+When it is time to retrieve the line, a trigger releases the safety latch allowing the spool to spin back rapidly; pulling in the line that is out in the water.

-For basic fly fishing, a single-action reel is more than adequate.
-In fact, because novices are better served by concentrating on improving their casting and lure-selecting skills than learning how to use a fancy reel, most beginners should only consider single-action models.
+For basic fly fishing, a single action reel is more than adequate.
+In fact, because novices are better served by concentrating on how to fly fish and improving lure selecting skills than learning how to use a fancy reel, most beginners should only consider single action models.